Luis A. Marrero, M.A., RODP, LLP

 Boston Institute for Meaningful Purpose

-Reprint from http://www.drpaulwong.com/differentiating-between-meaning-and-purpose-and-why-it-matters/ (Readers are encouraged to join the International Network on Personal Meaning: http://www.meaning.ca/)
+Reprint from http://www.drpaulwong.com/differentiating-between-meaning-and-purpose-and-why-it-matters/ with updates.
+(Readers are encouraged to join the International Network on Personal Meaning: http://www.meaning.ca/)

 It is not a secret that defining and differentiating meaning and purpose continues to be a challenge for researchers and practitioners alike.
 This became apparent to me in the course of reviewing the literature while writing my book, The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology.
 And since publishing the book back in 2013, the debate continues.